What does CRI mean and why is it important?

 Unless you are a seasoned artist, you might not truly understand or appreciate the art of lighting a room.
 Choosing lights for your space can be quite technical.
-If you have a certain look you are trying to achieve in a room, restaurant, business, art gallery, etc., it is important to understand the different aspects there are to lights, such as the color rendering index (CRI), and why it’s so important to achieving your goal for the space.
+If you have a certain look you are trying to achieve in a room, restaurant, business, art gallery, etc., it is essential to understand the different aspects there are to lights, such as the color rendering index (CRI), and why it’s so important to achieving your goal for the space.

-- High pressure sodium light sources have a CRI around 24
+- High-pressure sodium light sources have a CRI around 24

 - Mercury vapor light sources have a CRI around 49